 This toggles expression tracking for the current Creator oscillator instrument.
-This requires Expression Tracking Send (USB Connection Only) to be turned on in device settings.
+This requires Expression Tracking Send (USB Connection Only) to be turned on and String Envelope Mapping to be set to Expression in device settings and.
 Expression refers to amplitude/aftertouch information from the guitar as Expression (CC11).
 These values are sent per-string and per-channel when this is turned on.
 In the case of Jamstik Creator, this is used to change the volume of the notes being played to follow the amplitude of the sound being played from the guitar.
 This produces a more "string-like" decay and cut off for the produced sounds.
 This also allows for more natural effects when using playing methods like muting or palm muting.

 These settings work as a one band eq for and individual oscillator instrument at a time.